C++ API

 };

-The init function takes the same arguments as execandwait but it has additional arguments.
+1. The init function takes the same arguments as execandwait, but it has additional arguments.
 These additional arguments are default booleans that toggle different pipes on(STDIN, STDOUT, STDERR).
 The init function returns the same result as execandwait.

-The update function updates the runner, run this at any point you want, this simply checks if the child is still alive.
-It's important to really check if
+2. The update function updates the runner.
+Run this at any point you want.
+This simply checks if the child is still alive.
+It's important to call this quite frequently.

-The valid function returns a bool that you can use to check it the runner is valid
+5. The valid function returns a bool that you can use to check it the runner is valid.

-The terminate function simply terminates the process at any point of its execution
+8. The terminate function simply terminates the process at any point of its execution.

 Reading and writing from and to streams